 Should you prefer to dine indoors, you can enjoy the comings and goings on the water from the comfort of a particularly lovely dining room, circular in shape and boasting a large bay window.
 The kitchen at The Point is a large, sunny room which has been fitted with modern units incorporating a breakfast bar, and follows a white and blue colour scheme.
 The owners have equipped the kitchen with a range of modern appliances including a double fan-assisted oven, a fridge/freezer and a dishwasher.
 A side door provides access to the patio area and the wonderful gardens here.

 These have been cleverly landscaped to provide a choice of distinct areas from which to enjoy the far-reaching sea views.
 The upper area of the garden has been laid to lawn and features colourful flower borders.
 Follow the lawn down and you arrive at a truly special spot at the bottom of the garden; a decked seating area with table and chairs overlooking the water.
-A flight of steps takes you further down to a secluded beach: Truly magical.
+A flight of steps takes you further down across the rocks to a secluded beach: Truly magical.

 The Point offers four spacious bedrooms, sleeping eight in comfort.
 The impressive master suite is located on the ground floor.
 Boasting a king-sized bed and en-suite bathroom with large walk-in shower, it has a luxurious feel and is classically decorated in pale colours and furnished with sumptuous fabrics.
 The standout feature here is the French doors leading to a terrace with fabulous, far-reaching views.